eyenikeyev/osticket-prereqs/README.md

 <img src="https://imgur.com/uHVdDsx.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-This is the conclusion of the setup of this lab
+This is the conclusion of the setup of the lab